 In particular, Sarah has an abundance of knowledge and experience in the education and development of children in early years and in early intervention.
 Teaching functional speech, language and communication, and alternative/augmentative modes of communication to children who present with different abilities, is one of Sarah's core areas of expertise.
 The repeated, successful outcomes of teaching verbal behaviour to children, is something that Sarah prides herself on.

-As well as possessing competency in teaching social skills, reading skills and writing skills, Sarahs proficiency extends to designing and implementing positive behaviour support programmes, in order to reduce behaviours that challenge and to teach functional, replacement skills that are of social significance for children, and for their families, to produce meaningful outcomes for both children and families.
+Sarah's proficiency extends to designing and implementing positive behaviour support programmes, in order to reduce behaviours that challenge and to teach functional, replacement skills that are socially meaningful for children, and provide significant and meaningful change for their families.